KushalUpreti/KushalUpreti/README.md

 I'm Kushal Upreti.

  - 🎓 I'm studying software engineering at the University of Northampton.
- - 🌱 I'm currently working with Native Android, React and ML integration with web/mobile technologies.
+ - 🌱 I'm currently working on my React-Chat application whenever time permits.
  - 👯 I'm looking to collaborate on full stack web/mobile apps.
  - 🐛 There are some bugs in my projects that are desperate for my attention.